avsolatorio/data360-mcp/README.md

-# Data360 MCP Project
+# Data360 MCP

-A Model Context Protocol (MCP) library and server for accessing and searching the World Bank Data360 Platform.
-This project provides both a reusable library and a ready-to-use MCP server implementation for integrating Data360 data into AI applications.
+A small Python package + FastMCP server that exposes World Bank Data360 search/metadata/data endpoints via the Model Context Protocol (MCP).

 ## Overview

-Data360 MCP Server enables AI assistants and applications to search, retrieve, and work with data from the World Bank's Data360 platform.
-It implements the MCP specification to provide a standardized interface for accessing Data360's extensive collection of development indicators.
+This repo provides:

+- A Python client module (`data360.api`) for calling Data360 endpoints.
+- An MCP server (`data360.mcp_server`) built on `fastmcp` that wraps those calls as MCP tools.

 ### What is Data360?